 Editing Employee Pay Information

-If you need to edit an employee’s pay information, go to Payroll > Employees > Employee List > click the employee’s name > Pay Info tab.
+If you need to change an employee’s information, go to Payroll > Employees > Employee List > click the employee’s name > Pay Info tab.

 Here is a description of each field.
 Click the “Edit” link to change any of these fields.

 Pay Frequency: The pay frequency will automatically show the company’s default pay frequency (how often you run payroll).
 If the employee’s pay frequency is different than the company default, select the correct pay frequency from the drop-down.